-If you want to know how to add an email newsletter subscription to your website, then I have some step-by-step instructions for you here.
+Looking for how to add an email newsletter subscription to your website?

-There are just four steps to the entire process:
+There are just three steps to the entire process:

 Here’s how to get through all of them (no coding skills required).

-“What’s Mailchimp?” – I hear you asking.
-To say it simply, Mailchimp is the tool that will take care of your newsletter subscribers and deliver your email messages to them.
+“What’s Constant Contact?” – we hear you asking.
+To say it simply, Constant Contact is a tool that will take care of your newsletter subscribers and deliver your email messages to them.

 “Okay, but why can’t I just send my newsletters from Gmail?”
 This is a common question.
 And rightly so – it’s an intuitive thing to ask.